ymirsky/GhostBusters/README.md

 ```
 $ python GhostBusters.py -pr <vid_path>
 ```
 where ```<vid_path>``` is the the path to your video.
-Under the directory called 'data', two subdirectories will be made: 'real' containing the processed roadsigns and 'real_nosign' containing examples with no signs for training the context expert.
+Under the directory called 'data', two subdirectories will be made: 'real' containing the processed road signs and 'real_nosign' containing examples with no signs for training the context expert.
 You can change the data directory by using the ```-dd <data_dir>``` flag.

 Similarly, to extract fake signs from a video, run
 ```